Project Summary

 Building Permit: Case Number 23-116521 Click the Advanced Tab and scroll down to “Search for a Permit/Case using Permit/Case number”.
 Enter 23 in the first box, 116521 in the second, and select “Site Development Plan” from the 3rd box.

-Pre-application Permit to build 3 industrial warehouses with 725 parking spaces.
+Pre-application Permit to build 3 industrial warehouses with 541 parking spaces.
 Case Number: 22-113264PA.
+This has been closed but you can still find it by searching.

 Applicant’s project overview